SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-    Can you use square brackets to set the second element of an empty array?
+    Try using square brackets to set the second element of an empty array, and to set the value for a key of an empty dictionary.
-    Can you use them to set the value for a key of an empty dictionary?
+    Why do you think empty arrays and dictionaries have this difference in behavior?

 ..
 Mention [] and [:] as empty array/dict literals.
    They aren't fully typed, so they require a type annotation in a variable declaration,